 6. The student needs to furnish: study lamps, certified fire retardant curtains, rugs, pillows, blankets, bedspread and other bed linens.
 Any curtains students wish to bring must be fire retardant.
 Students must produce a certificate of compliance to their Residence Hall Director before curtains can be used in the residence hall.
-Fines imposed on the college for fire safety violations will be passed on to the responsible student(s).
+Fines imposed on the University for fire safety violations will be passed on to the responsible student(s).

-7. The student must recognize the college's concern with energy consumption.
+7. The student must recognize the University's concern with energy consumption.
 Electrical devices brought to campus should be limited and must operate properly.

 With the exception of Higgins Hall kitchens, residence hall rooms are not designed for the preparation of meals with other than the use of the approved appliances a.
 In Higgins Hall: cooking appliances are permitted.
 Full size refrigerators are provided in the kitchen area of each apartment.
-Any refrigerator not provided by the college must be limited in size to counter-top height.
-Sunlamps, air conditioners, and electric blankets are not permitted.
+Any refrigerator not provided by the b.
+In all other Residence Halls: PROHIBITED: all cooking appliances, sunlamps, air conditioners, water coolers with built-in heating elements, and electric blankets.